 Juggling and Flow

 The exact nature of this inner experience associated with juggling is difficult to pin down.
 One approach to furthering discussion may be to utilize the concept of flow, developed by Mihalyi Csikszentmihalyi, Department of Psychology Professor at the University of Chicago.
-(Note: Dr. Csikszentmihalyi is currently at Claremont Graduate Univeristy.)
+(Note: Dr. Csikszentmihalyi passed in 2021.)

 The Qualities of Flow